FXDYJ/Sunrise/README.md

 # 📄 License

-Sunrise is licensed under the MIT License with the Commons Clause condition.
+Sunrise is licensed under the MIT License.

-- You are free to use, modify, and include this project (or parts of it) in private or commercial projects.
+You are free to use, modify, and include this project (or parts of it) in private or commercial projects.
-- However, you may not sell or distribute Sunrise or derivative works as a standalone commercial product.
-- This restriction is in place to prevent the development of for-profit anti-cheats based on our work, which we consider unethical.

 See [LICENSE](./LICENSE) for full legal terms.